 Hype for Hackers: How Sneaker Culture Infiltrated the Golf World

-Despite its global – and growing – popularity, golf hasn't always been the most progressive sport, and even its most zealous disciples would struggle to argue otherwise.
-Long steeped in tradition, golf is now a multi-billion-dollar industry – and an Olympic spectacle – that is finally moving away from its pretentious past into a new era of enlightenment.
+Despite its global – and growing – popularity, hasn't always been the most progressive sport, and even its most zealous disciples would struggle to argue otherwise.
+Long steeped in tradition, golf is now a multi-billion-dollar industry – and an spectacle – that is finally moving away from its pretentious past into a new era of enlightenment.

 Unfortunately, golf's adoption of the athletic/aesthetic movement has been as slow as a Sunday morning tee time – somewhat ironic considering many have been wanting it to be accepted as a 'real sport' for decades.
 Thankfully, however, the ball is now rolling – and rolling fast.